endiangroup/endian.io/content/theory/5-cs.md

 ### 2.4 Product design

-It’s possible, in many cases, to design the form, behaviour or internal structure of a product based on its specification<sup id="a9">[9](#f9)</sup>.
+It’s possible, in many cases, to design the form, behaviour or internal structure of a product based on its specification[*](none "A blueprint for a building, for example, outlines a large proportion of the features of the finished structure.
+An increasingly popular approach in software engineering is to define the user-apparent behavioural features in an explicit specification, and leave the internal workings to the programmers.
+Conversely, many electrical engineering and materials specifications focus entirely on the internal structure, forgoing everything that an end user might care about").
 The applications for this fall into two non-exclusive categories: *explicit designs* and *derived designs*.

 Explicit designs are stated clearly in the specification itself.
 They are not subjective, and they are not intended as problems to be solved by the team.
 An example of this approach is the blueprint for a bridge: the design has very specific structure, materials and construction which must be implemented exactly.

 Derived designs are not stated explicitly in the specification, and are typically created by the team in response to the goals and constraints from the specification.
-This approach is common in user-centric specifications, and there will often be sub-specifications that detail the implementation of the product requirements<sup id="a10">[10](#f10)</sup>.
+This approach is common in user-centric specifications, and there will often be sub-specifications that detail the implementation of the product requirements[*](https://en.wikipedia.org/wiki/Specification_by_example "One of the reasons that Specification By Example is popular in software engineering is that is focuses primarily on the user’s requirements.
+The foundational idea is that most consumers of technology products adopt a ‘I don’t care how it works as long as it works’ approach.
+It seems perfectly logical, then, to imagine the product entirely from the end-user’s perspective.
+The downside is that this becomes somewhat complicated when the user has unrealistic desires").

 It should be noted here that this use of a specification assumes that the requirements are correct and realistic at any given time.
 See **2.5 Requirements identification** for methods of measuring and refining requirements using a specification.

 #### 2.4.1 Analysis

 Any specification that explicitly or implicitly outlines design features must be canonical, otherwise there could be conflicting design features.
 It must also be comprehensible so that the team is able to implement it.
 Currency would be of significant benefit for practical reasons, but it’s possible to design a product based on a specification without it.

-For specifications with explicit design requirements, coherency is highly beneficial but not strictly necessary<sup id="a11">[11](#f11)</sup>.
+For specifications with explicit design requirements, coherency is highly beneficial but not strictly necessary[*](none "It would be possible, if quite annoying for the team, to create a blueprint wherein the measurements were alternately in metric and imperial units.
+So long as the values were equivalent and the tooling was available to make the measurements, the structure could still be completed.
+Other inconsistencies in a specification are equally viable in terms of design, but also equal costly in terms of time and frustration").

 #### 2.4.2 Summary